Vishnu9804/Attendance-Application/README.md

 ## Installation

-To get started with the Quiz Mobile Application,  follow these steps:
+To get started with the Attendance Mobile Application,  follow these steps:

 1. **Clone the Repository :-**